 - Make sure you have oars in your boat.

-- Follow the fish limit.
+- Follow Minnesota fishing regulations and limits.
 Please feel free to practice catch and release.

 - Be respectful of others on the lake.